Kawarjeet/Movie-Industry-Data-Correlation/README.md

 - The correlation coefficient can takes values between +1 and -1.
 - A correlation coefficient of +1 or -1 indicates a perfect degree of association between the two variables, and as the value approaches 0 the relationship between the two variables becomes weaker.
 - The direction of relationship is indicated by the sign of the coefficient; a (+) sign indicates a positive relationship and a (-) sign indicates a negative relationship.
-- Usually in statistics, there are 4 kind of correlation:
+- Usually in statistics, there are 4 kinds of correlation:
   (1) Pearson correlation
   (2) Kendall correlation
   (3) Spearman correlation
   (4) Point - Biserial correlation

--
+- Pearson Correlation
+    + Pearson correlation is the most widely used correlation between two linearly related variables.
+    + Assumption: For this correlation both the variables should be normally distributed.
+Other assumptions include linearity and homoscedasticity.
+Linearity assumes a straight line relationship between the two variables and homoscedasticity assumes that the data is equally distributed about the regression line.
+    + Measuring standards:
+      Using Cohen's standard, the strength of correlation coefficient may be interpreted as follows:
+      (1) Between 0.10 and 0.29 : small association
+      (2) Between 0.30 and 0.49 : medium association
+      (3) 0.50 and above : large association